KleoPetroff/kleopetroff.github.io/_posts/2018-03-19-front-end-for-backend-developers.md

 <div style="text-align: center; margin: 40px 0;"><img src="http://kleopetrov.me/assets/images/posts/DOM.png" alt="Render Tree" /></div>

-The final output of this entire process is teh Document Object Model (DOM) of our simple page, which the browser uses for all further processing of the page.
+The final output of this entire process is the Document Object Model (DOM) of our simple page, which the browser uses for all further processing of the page.
 Every time the browser processes HTML, it goes through the same steps:

 1. **Convert bytes to characters** - the browser reads the raw bytes of HTML and translates them to individual characters.
 2. **Identify tokens** - converts strings of characters into distinct tokens, for example - `<html>`, `<body>`, etc.